 Q: If I want to take time away from DUSON, will I be allowed to return?

-A: Yes, students requesting a personal leave of absence should first complete the Leave of Absence Request form and talk with their Faculty Advisor concerning their situation.
-The request must be made prior to the beginning of the semester in which the leave is intended.
-Both the Faculty Advisor and Program Director will need to approve the leave of absence.
-A leave of absence may be granted for up to one year and can only be granted to students who are in good academic standing.
+A: Yes.
+Students requesting a personal leave of absence should complete the Leave of Absence Request form and talk with their Faculty Advisor about their situation.
+The request must be made before the beginning of the semester in which the leave is intended.
+The Faculty Advisor and Program Director must approve the leave of absence.
+A leave of absence may be granted for up to one year and only be given to students in good academic standing.

-Q: Where should I start if I’m dealing with personal issues that are interfering with my work?
+Q: Where should I start if I’m dealing with personal issues that interfere with my work?

-A: All students should reach out first to their faculty advisor to discuss their personal situation.
-For those eligible, Duke Counseling and Psychological Services (CAPS) helps Duke students enhance strengths and develop abilities to successfully live, grow and learn in their personal and academic lives.
+A: All students should reach out first to their faculty advisor to discuss their situation.
+For those eligible, Duke Counseling and Psychological Services (CAPS) helps Duke students enhance strengths and develop abilities to live successfully, grow and learn in their personal and academic lives.
 Students are encouraged to contact CAPS if personal issues are suddenly interfering with their ability to succeed.